 The question of whether or not wine is good for you has been hotly debated.
 The general consensus is that red wine, in moderation, (maximum 2-3 glasses a day, depending on your age, weight, and sex) can impart cardiac benefits, and contribute to overall well-being.

-In Italy, it is NOT hotly debated.
-Rather, wine is merely enjoyed, almost always accompanied by food and friends.
+In Italy, the question is NOT hotly debated.
+Rather, wine is merely enjoyed, (along with an assortment of traditional Italian cocktails), almost always accompanied by food and friends.

 In Italy, the wine is very much connected to the culture, history, and yes, the land.
-(And the moon, too, apparently).
 When you drink a wine from a certain region, you are meant to eat the food that comes from that region along with it.
 The food and the wine have evolved side by side over the centuries, and so there is a true harmony between them.
-It's not just an accident or the opinion of some fancy sommelier.
-It's a natural phenomenon.
+It’s not just an accident or the opinion of some fancy sommelier.
+It’s a natural phenomenon.

 In the (Blue) Zone